darktasevski/CompSci/Math/data_statistics.md

 When there are two modes it is called _bimodal_, when there are three or more modes we call it _multimodal_.

-#### Outliers

-Outliers are values that "lie outside" the other values.

-They can change the mean a lot, so we can either not use them (and say so) or use the median or mode instead.

-For Example:

-The mean of $3, 4, 4, 5, 104$ is 24, which isn't really a representation of these numbers.
-Without the $104$ the mean is: $(3+4+4+5) / 4 = 4$ which is much more representative.
-The median of the same numbers is $4$ as well as the mode.

 #### Harmonic Mean

 The Harmonic Mean is good at handling large outliers: